ahgamut/ahgamut.github.io/_posts/2020-11-24-netpicking-2.md

 categories: machine-learning
 ---

-In [Netpicking Part 1][part1], I described a dilemma in picking a neural network for MNIST, and went through summary stats for 1001 different generated networks.
+In [Netpicking Part 1][part1], I described a dilemma in picking a neural network for MNIST.
+I went through summary stats for 1001 different generated networks.
 This post explains how I generated these networks.

 ## Representing a Neural Network ##